AbrarMahmud/Thesis_basic/README.md

 and finally the code ran..................

+**My soln1**:(linux)
+first install ffmpeg in original linux terminal using the command:
+*sudo apt install ffmpeg libasound2 alsa-utils*

+then create a separate conda env using pytho n 3.8.10(not the base coda python 3.11) *conda create -n ug_thesis python=3.8.10*

+activate the conda env but do not use cona install ffmpeg(the base env ffmpeg is already available here)

 ## -->Problem faced:
 The kernel for OneDrive - BUET/L-4_T-1/Thesis/basic_code1/Hugging_face_unit7.ipynb appears to have died.
 It will restart automatically.